 Pornography and Sex Trafficking – Are they Related?

 - Some types of pornography actually are sex trafficking, specifically as the production of pornography often involves the use of force, fraud or coercion to prompt the performance of those shown in the pornography.
-(Note: It is not necessary to demonstrate force, fraud, or coercion in sex trafficking cases involving children under the age of 18.)

 - Traffickers often exploit their victims by recording the acts they perform.
 These videos are often used as training.